compressionOrg/D-Pruner/README.md

 [Citation](#citation)

 ## Overview
 We introduce **D-Pruner**, an unstructured dual-pruning methodology for domain-specific compression on LLMs.
 It extracts a compressed, domain-specific, and task-agnostic LLM by identifying LLM weights that are pivotal for general capabilities, like linguistic capability and multi-task solving, and domain-specific knowledge.
 It assesses general weight importance by quantifying the error incurred upon their removal with the help of an open-domain calibration dataset.
 Then, it utilizes this general weight importance to refine the training loss, so that it preserves generality when fitting into a specific domain.
 By efficiently approximating weight importance with the refined training loss on a domain-specific calibration dataset, we obtain a pruned model emphasizing <ins>generality</ins> and <ins>specificity</ins>.
-Here <ins>generality</ins> refers to the general capabilities of an LLM such as language understanding and generation, and multi-task solving, and <ins>specificity</ins> refers to the capability of an LLM to understand domain-specific knowledge.
+Here <ins>generality</ins> refers to the general capabilities of an LLM when applied to domain-specific challenges such as language understanding and generation, and multi-task solving, and <ins>specificity</ins> refers to the capability of an LLM to understand domain-specific knowledge.

 <p align="center">
 	<img src="assets/prune_types_example.png" width="600">